mbarth/twitter-stream-kafka-producer/README.md

 TWITTER_ACCESS_SECRET=Get an access key secret: https://apps.twitter.com/
 ```

-With the application running using the `npm run start-[window|linux]` command you'll need to [login](http://localhost:3001/login) and create a user.
+With the application running using the `npm run start-[windows|linux]` command you'll need to [login](http://localhost:3001/login) and create a user.
 Once your user is created, login to the [stormpath](api.stormpath.com) console and create an `admins` group.
 Add yourself to this `admins` group.
 Now you will have access to the [admin page](http://localhost:3001/admin).

 On the [admin page](http://localhost:3001/admin), set the term you would like to filter tweets by.
 Then select the "Start Twitter Stream" button.